Chairo Christian School: Music

 Chairo Christian School offers at all its campuses a sophisticated and engaging music curriculum which includes a variety of music genres and styles from concert band, choir and worship bands.
 The Pakenham Campus' popular Music On The Lawn is special event held yearly on the lawn of the campus gardens which showcases the talent of students throughout all year levels.

 The Drouin, Leongatha and Traralgon campuses compete against one another alongside other GIS schools at the annual 'MuseArtz' festival.

 Theatre

 At Chairo Christian School, each senior campus has a strong theatrical presence in holding concerts and musical productions either yearly or biyearly, holding other theatrical events in between like the popular 'Out There' in Secondary at the Drouin Campus, or 'Cabaret' at the Leongatha Campus.

-Notable Chairo productions include Fiddler on the Roof, Sound of Music, Beauty and the Beast and Oliver!, each held at the West Gippsland Arts Centre.
+Notable Chairo productions include Fiddler on the Roof, Sound of Music, Beauty and the Beast each held at the West Gippsland Arts Centre.
 With the recent building of a Cultural Centre, 'The Balfour', Chairo now has the capacity to hold musicals and productions all year round.

+Pakenham

+At Chairo Christian School’s Pakenham Campus, a full-scale musical is staged every first year by the Middle School and Senior School.
+Recent productions have included The Pajama Game, Leader of the Pack, Oliver!, and Esther (based on the biblical story).
+In alternate years, the Junior School presents its own musical, with recent performances including Alibaba and the Bongo Bandits, Jonah’s Druthers (filmed due to COVID restrictions), The Lion King Jr., and Peter Pan.